PowerBASIC

-PowerBASIC, formerly Turbo Basic, was the brand of several commercial compilers by PowerBASIC Inc. that compiled a dialect of the BASIC programming language.
+PowerBASIC, formerly Turbo BASIC, was the brand of several commercial compilers by PowerBASIC Inc. that compiled a dialect of the BASIC programming language.
 There were both MS-DOS and Windows versions, and two kinds of the latter: Console and Windows.
 The MS-DOS version had a syntax similar to that of QBasic and QuickBASIC.
 The Windows versions used a BASIC syntax expanded to include many Windows functions, and the statements could be combined with calls to the Windows API.

 History

+BASIC/Z for CP/M and MDOS

-The compiler was originally published as BASIC/Z, the first interactive compiler for CP/M and MDOS.
+The compiler was originally published as BASIC/Z, the first interactive compiler for CP/M and MDOS (Micropolis DOS).
+BASIC/Z was designed and created by Robert "Bob" S Zale (1945–2012).
 Later it was extended to MS-DOS compatible operating systems.

-In 1987 Borland distributed it as Turbo Basic.
+Borland Turbo BASIC for DOS

-Turbo Basic was originally created by Robert "Bob" Zale (1945–2012) and bought from him by Borland.
-When Borland decided to stop publishing it (1989), Zale bought it back, renamed it PowerBASIC and set up PowerBASIC Inc. to continue its support and development; it was later called PBDOS.
+In 1987 Borland purchased the full rights to BASIC/Z and rebranded it Turbo Basic 1.0-1.1, which was compatible with QuickBASIC 3.0, GW-BASIC 3.2 and BASICA 3.3.

+PowerBASIC for DOS

+In late 1988-early 1989, Borland decided to abandon future development of Turbo BASIC after the successful release of Microsoft QuickBASIC 4.5-4.0.
+Bob Zale, in 1989, purchased back all the rights to Turbo BASIC source code, renamed it PowerBASIC and set up PowerBASIC Inc. to continue further development and support.
+In May 1990, PowerBASIC 2.0 was published by Spectra Publishing and supported many features compatible with QuickBASIC 4.5 and additional enhancements.
+As PowerBASIC gained popularity as it produced smaller size executables than Micrososft's, PowerBASIC Inc directly published release 3.0 in 1993 which added most features of PDS 7.1 and VBDOS 1.0 — with the exception of ISAM and OS/2 — and added many enhanced features.
+The final release for DOS was PowerBASIC 3.5, in 1997.
+With the advent of the Windows versions of PowerBASIC, the original PowerBASIC for DOS was retro branded as PB/DOS.